Artezaru/pysdic/docs/source/api_doc/mesh_3d.rst

 .. autoclass:: Mesh3D

-Instantiate and export PointCloud3D object
+Instantiate and export Mesh3D object
 -------------------------------------------

 The Mesh3D class is an ABC (Abstract Base Class) and cannot be instantiated directly.

-By default, the meshes are created from a set of vertices and connectivity (see example below).
+By default, the meshes are created from a set of vertices and connectivity.
 The vertices are represented as a :class:`pysdic.geometry.PointCloud3D` object, and the connectivity is represented as a NumPy array of shape (M, K), where each row contains the indices of the vertices that form an element.